The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 Transition to Strategic Defence

-The following section provides the constitutional and legal defence of the Parity Accord, addressing the principal objections likely to arise in public debate, political negotiation, and institutional review.
+The following section sets out the principal objections likely to arise in public debate, political negotiation, and institutional review, together with structured responses.

 Proceed to: